w3c/web-performance/CONTRIBUTING.md

 or, in web-platform-tests, the 'status:needs-spec-decision' label.
 Note that a test change that contradicts the specification should not be merged before the corresponding spec change.

-If testing is not practical due to [web-platforms-tests][WPT] limitations, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.
+If testing is not practical due to [web-platforms-tests][WPT] limitations, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) with the 'type:untestable' label to follow up later.

 See also the [web-platform-tests documentation][WPT-intro].